1rhino2/go-memory-visualizer/README.md

 - Shows exact bytes saved before and after
 - Preserves your comments and struct tags
 - Safe refactoring that doesn't break anything
+- **NEW in v0.2**: Works with nested and embedded structs

+### Export and Reporting

+- **NEW in v0.2**: Export memory layout reports to JSON, Markdown, or CSV
+- Detailed field-by-field analysis with offset, size, alignment, and padding information
+- Architecture-specific reports for cross-platform analysis
+- Perfect for documentation, code reviews, and performance audits

 ### Multi-Architecture Support